Code-with-jaycee/Data-visualization-/README.md

 # 2. Types of plots

 <h2><strong>Bar Chart</strong></h2>
+<b>When to use Bar Charts</b>

+Bar graphs are useful for comparing data across categories or viewing trends over time.
+However, bar graphs excel at measuring change over time when the changes are significant.

+# Example
 <img src="https://user-images.githubusercontent.com/87891857/211253830-e8277ed8-59bb-4e1c-aff4-d38bddcb9ae5.png" alt="Bar chart" title="Optional title" width=50% height=50%>
 <h4>Scatter plot</h4>
+<b>When to use Scatter plot</b>
+You can use a scatter plot to see how two variables are related to one another.
+Two variables that work well together can be plotted on a scatter diagram to examine their relationship and determine if it is positive or negative.

 <img src="https://user-images.githubusercontent.com/87891857/211311370-30176bd4-b7e1-4ea2-9917-a3e6ea43a034.png" alt="Scatter plot" title="Optional title" width=50% height=50%>
 <h2><strong>pie Chart</strong></h2>
 <p>The size of the items (or "wedges") in one data series in a pie chart is proportional to the total number of those elements.
 Information in a pie chart is represented graphically as a fraction of the entire.
 The pie() method of the Matplotlib API produces a pie chart from an array of data.</p><br>